create-softdev/softdev-program/modules/02-Setup/4-E-install-vscode.md

   * View in Browser
   * EditorConfig for VS Code
 * How to install a plugin:
-  * Run Visual Studio Code (henceforth known as Vscode)
+  * Run Visual Studio Code (henceforth known as VSCode)
   * Click on the "Extensions" icon on the left bar (or choose "View>Extensions" in the menu)
   * In the search bar of the panel that opened, write the name of the Extensions
   * In the search result, click on the "Install" button of the Extensions
-  * You can reload Vscode only after you installed all the plugins
+  * You can reload VSCode only after you installed all the plugins

+## Run it from the command line

+* Run VSCode.
+* Choose "View>Command Pallete" from the menu
+* Write `shell`.
+You will see two options.
+Choose "Install 'code' command..."